 What Languages Do You Speak On St Helena?

-I’ve never heard of St Helena before, is there any reason I should know about it?
+I’ve never heard of it before, is there any reason I should know about St Helena?

 To view some great pictures from St Helena check out our previous blog posts, here.